 Juice and Puree

 Both Fruit and Vegetable juices and purees can be used as the base liquid for your soap, giving a beautiful color as well as extra properties.
 The same way nutrients in juices can nurture us from the inside, they can do the same from the outside.
-I prefer to press the juice myself, but it is also possible to use store bought stuff.
-Again, the color will always be brightest right after the soap has been made, so to ensure you get a bright color you can add a powder of same shade.
-For example add Turmeric with Carrot juice, or Spirulina powder with Avocado puree.
+I prefer to press the juice myself, but it is also possible to use store-bought stuff.
+Again, the color will always be the brightest right after the soap has been made, so to ensure you get a bright color you can add powder of same shade.
+For example, add Turmeric with Carrot juice or Spirulina powder with Avocado Puree.

 Multani Mitti and other clays

 Also known as Bentonite clay or Fullers Earth this clay makes for an amazing additive.
 To read more about its amazing properties, you can start by reading Uses of Indian Healing Clay.
 There are a number of wonderful clays that can add color to your soap – but for environmental reasons, I prefer those found here in India.
 Though in the picture I’ve added a French Green clay soap, just because it looks so damn pretty.
 Doesn’t it?
 So, if you wanna go for it, french clay also includes Red and Pink clay, both giving beautiful looks to the soap.
 Another Indian clay is Karolin clay, that gives a light cream or whitish color.
 Additionally, to the beautiful look, clay also helps scents stay in the soap longer, and gives a creamy lightly scrubby feel to it.